-The conversion of these files into an electronic searchable database (containing additional 6.4 million componds from catalogs) and the development of a sophisticated web application (SPRESIweb) accessible via the Internet has been one of InfoChem's major achievements.
+The conversion of these files into an electronic searchable database and the development of a sophisticated web application (SPRESIweb) accessible via the Internet has been one of InfoChem's major achievements.

 Another important activity has been InfoChem's cooperation with renowned publishing houses such as Elsevier Science, John Wiley & Sons, Springer, and Thieme Verlag in the conception and development of Internet/intranet versions of printed major reference works (MRW).

 The software required for SPRESIweb has been developed at InfoChem.
 In particular ICFSE, the fast search engine for structures and reactions is a central part of this electronic product, allowing the desired structures to be retrieved from several million within seconds.
 Another important module is InfoChem's Reaction Classification algorithm CLASSIFY, the most powerful tool on the market for the classification of reaction equations according to the chemical transformation occurring during the reaction.
 This product allows clustering of large reaction databases and linking of different databases.

 In mid-2007 InfoChem started a new challenge of mining chemical relevant text sources using leading edge software components both for computerized indexing of chemical structure images and the extraction of chemical named entities.